e1r0nd/blog/src/pages/2020-07-16-a-post/index.md

 ---
-path: "/a-post"
+path: '/a-post'
-date: "2020-07-16"
+date: '2020-07-16'
-title: "The number three"
+title: 'The number three'
-tags: ["that"]
+tags: ['that', 'other']
-excerpt: "A preview of my the last one post"
+excerpt: 'A preview of my the last one post'
 ---

 Lorem ipsum dolar est.